How Acupuncture and Dry Needling Work

 More on this topic can be found in Chris Kresser’s article on Chinese Medicine Demystified.

-Research suggests that acupuncture stimulates the central nervous system to release natural chemicals that alter hormonal output, pain response, and other biological processes.
+On a systemic level, research suggests that acupuncture stimulates the central nervous system to release natural chemicals that alter hormonal output, pain response, and other biological processes.
 In 2003, the World Health Organization (WHO) conducted an extensive review and analysis of clinical trials involving acupuncture.
-According to this report acupuncture impacts the body on multiple levels, concluding it:
+According to this report acupuncture impacts the body on multiple systemic levels, concluding it:

-- Stimulates conduction of electro-magnetic signals, which can promote immune system cells or pain-killing chemicals.
+• Stimulates conduction of electro-magnetic signals, which can promote immune system cells and/or pain-killing chemicals.

-- Changes in the secretion of neurotransmitters and endocrine hormones, which may positively effect brain chemistry.
+• Stimulates brain centers including the hypothalamus and pituitary gland, which modulate numerous body systems into homeostasis.
+Changes in the secretion of neurotransmitters and endocrine hormones, which may positively affect brain chemistry.

-In addition, scientific research on Acupuncture has shown measurable activity in specific body systems including:
+In addition, scientific research on needling has shown measurable local activity in specific body systems including:

-- Acupuncture increases peripheral blood flow.
+• Acupuncture and dry needling increase peripheral blood flow to local tissues.
 An increase in blood flow is significant because all tissues of the body need a rich supply of blood to heal and thrive.
 Blood brings oxygen, nutrients, vitamins, immune complexes, hormones, and anti-inflammatory substances.
-Restoring optimal blood flow is essential to promoting and maintaining health.
-Blood flow can be impacted by injuries, certain diseases and general aging.
-Acupuncture has been shown to increase blood flow and vasodilation in several regions of the body.
+Blood flow can actually become reduced in chronic injuries, as well as in certain diseases and general aging.
+Acupuncture has been shown to increase blood flow and vasodilation in local of the body.

-- Acupuncture relaxes shortened muscles.
-This in turn releases pressure on joint structures and nerves, and promotes blood flow.
-Muscles often develop trigger points which can be effectively be released through traditional acupuncture or trigger point dry needling.
+• Dry needling can help reset and relax hypertonic (shortened) muscles.
+This in turn releases pressure on joint structures and nerves, and improves local blood flow.
+Muscles often develop trigger points which can be effectively be released through traditional acupuncture or dry needling.

 The following reference websites can provide you with additional information on acupuncture research and the science of acupuncture: